Smrki2/FullStackChallenge/README.md

-# RPG Gauntlet - Nordeus Full Stack Challenge
+# Nordeus Full Stack Challenge

 ## How to Run